The Gaucho: Cast

+Production

+For the scene where Mary Pickford appears as the Virgin Mary, there was footage shot with Technicolor process no. 2, but it was ultimately decided to not include them in the final film.

 Legacy

 A new preservation print of The Gaucho, created by the Museum of Modern Art, was first shown at the Academy of Motion Picture Arts and Sciences in 2008.
 It has subsequently been screened at MoMA (2008), and the San Francisco Silent Film Festival (2009) to promote the new book Douglas Fairbanks with author Jeffrey Vance introducing the screenings.

 The nickname for the sports teams of the University of California-Santa Barbara is The Gauchos in honor of Fairbanks' acting in the eponymous film.